GP

 Parameters:

-• x_out (np.ndarray, optional) – Output coordinates in case of multi-task GP use; a numpy array of size (N x L), where N is the number of output points, and L is the dimensionality of the output space.
+• x_out (np.ndarray, optional) – Output coordinates in case of multitask GP use; a numpy array of size (N x L), where N is the number of output points, and L is the dimensionality of the output space.

 • direction (int, optional) – Direction of derivative, If None (default) the whole gradient will be computed.